NasreenKhalid/Power_Bi_Sales_Performance_Dashboard_project/Business_Requirement.md

 Management wants the dashboard to answer:

-Executive performance
+Executive performance.
 What is total revenue?
 How many orders were placed?
 How many units were sold?
 What is the average order value?
 How is revenue changing over time?
 How are we performing against the sales target?